CYBAVO/ios_wallet_sdk_sample/docs/private_chain.md

 - In the following part, we will introduce necessary class and retrive data APIs first, then the operation API.

 ### Financial Product
-- The following image and table shows the mapping of product settings on the admin panel and FinancialProduct fields.
+- The following image and table shows the mapping of product settings on the admin panel and FinancialProduct properties.

 <img src="images/sdk_guideline/private_chain_product_setting.png" alt="drawing" width="700"/>